claudio-silva/grunt-angular-builder/README.md

         - make sure no leakage to the javascript global scope occurs.

 - All required modules are assembled in the correct loading order.

+- You may also force the inclusion of non-AngularJS code in the build.

+- You can even build a project that is not AngularJS based at all.
+> On non-AngularJS projects, the build-tool will not be able to automatically determine the relations between the source files; you will have to annotate them with build-directives or configure forced inclusion patterns via task options.
+See the [Wiki](../../wiki) for more info.

 #### Stylesheets dependency management